US: 2 Estonians arrested in $575M cryptocurrency fraud

 SEATTLE (AP) — Police in Estonia have arrested two men accused in a $575 million cryptocurrency fraud, U.S. authorities said Monday.

 An indictment unsealed in U.S. District Court in Seattle charged Estonian citizens Sergei Potapenko and Ivan Turogin, both age 37, with wire fraud and conspiracy to commit money laundering.
-Four other people living in Estonia, Belarus and Switzerland were also charged, but their identities were not released.
+According to the charging documents, they worked with four unnamed co-conspirators living in Estonia, Belarus and Switzerland.

 Prosecutors said the suspects tricked hundreds of thousands of people from 2015 to 2019 into buying contracts for a cryptocurrency mining service called HashFlare and investing in a virtual currency bank called Polybius Bank.
 In reality the businesses operated as pyramid schemes, prosecutors said.

-Note: This story has been updated to correct that the four unnamed co-conspirators in the case have not been charged.